Program of Studies

 The mission of the GPA Science Department is to prepare students to become scientifically literate citizens of the 21st century by providing an innovative, engaging learning environment.
 In all of our courses, students are expected to do outside-of-class work to prepare them for in-class learning experiences.
 We strive to utilize modern technology resources to teach our students essential concepts and then push them to expand upon those concepts as critical thinkers.

-Biology, Honors Biology, Chemistry, Honors Chemistry, *Genetics 0.5 / Forensics 0.5, Anatomy and Physiology, **Articulated Anatomy and Physiology
+Integrate Science, Biology, Honors Biology, Chemistry, Honors Chemistry, *Genetics 0.5 / Forensics 0.5, Anatomy and Physiology, *Articulated Anatomy and Physiology (MCC Human Biology 115)

-*Special course set as science elective that may be continued in future years based on success and interest after 2016-2017
+*Special course set as science elective that may be continued in future years based on success and interest/enrollment

 Social Studies Department